 After the end of the Williamite Wars of the 1690s the castle was no longer threatened, and its uses and functions changed.
 Under the ownership of the Carncross, Robinson and Littleboy families, Barberstown became a working estate where some of the latest agricultural techniques and advances were put to use.

 The castle is also associated with a number of myths and legends which form part of Irish history, not least the tale of the owner of Barberstown who went to extraordinary lengths to ensure that the castle remained in the family possession and so was buried in the walls of the castle.
 Other tales are told of secret passage ways, or souterrains (tunnels) to the nearby village of Straffan, again reflecting a time when Barberstown was a great defensive structure.

 One of a number of country houses located in the Straffan area, Barberstown Castle still retains many of these eighteenth and nineteenth century features of such homes.
 Depicted in the sketches of the celebrated antiquarian, Austin Cooper, in the 1780s, an eighteenth-century house had been added to the castle which was then thatched.
 Walking through the doors of Barberstown the visitor can experience the various architectural changes to the castle over many centuries.

-Upon purchasing Barberstown Castle from Eric Clapton in 1987, this beautiful historic house has since been transformed from a 10-bedroom property with three bathrooms to a 55-bedroom Failte Ireland approved 4 Star Hotel.
-They are a proud member of Ireland's Blue Book of properties and Historic Hotels of Europe.
+Opening as a country house hotel in 1971, Barberstown Castle is a 55-bedroom Failte Ireland approved 4 Star Hotel and a proud member of Ireland's Blue Book of properties and Historic Hotels of Europe.

 Since 1288 Barberstown has had 37 owners all of whom had the foresight to protect its heritage and character.
 Look out for the names of all the owners of Barberstown Castle painted on the bedroom doors of the hotel!